 The 2.0-liter engine gets an EPA rated 34 mpg combined (31 mpg city, 40 mpg highway)* with the CVT in the Civic sedan, and 32 mpg combined (28 mpg city, 40 mpg highway)* with the manual.
 Sedans with the 1.5-liter turbo get 36 mpg combined (32 mpg city, 42 mpg highway)* with the CVT and 35 mpg combined (31 mpg city, 42 mpg highway)* with the manual.
 The Civic coupe features the same engine and transmission options, but with slightly different EPA fuel-economy ratings.

-The 2017 Honda Civic is available as a four-door, five-seat sedan or a two-door, five-seat coupe.
-Honda will also add a five-door hatchback model to the lineup for 2017.
+The 2017 Honda Civic is available as a four-door, five-seat sedan, a two-door, five-seat coupe, or a new five-door hatchback model.
 The Civic coupe and sedan are available in five trim levels, priced starting from $18,740.**

 Standard equipment on the base LX model includes automatic climate control, taillights with integrated LED light bars, automatic headlights, tilt-and-telescopic steering column, 5.0-inch LCD screen, and more.